briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 Matt's theory on time travel is "whatever happened, happened": all time happens at once, you've already time traveled, already changed anything.
 Koby does not understand this theory.

 Not a Scrooge scenario where it's observation only.
-<q class="archivist">Maybe the best way to explain this view would be to say: all of time happens/happened/is happening at once.
-We think the present is special because we're here, the past is set, and the future has not happened yet, but in this theory there's no difference between the three.</q>
+{% arc %}Maybe the best way to explain this view would be to say: all of time happens/happened/is happening at once.
+We think the present is special because we're here, the past is set, and the future has not happened yet, but in this theory there's no difference between the three.{% endarc %}

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/04/episode-49-the-time-traveler-strife/#t=46:36">46:36</a>